 The newest addition to our 11,000ers program; Mt Willingdon sits at 11,066 feet and is the tallest peak between Mt Hector to the South and Mt Forbes to the North.
 The approach to the peak brings us to Quartzite Col where we will be greeted by not only the spectacular view of Mt Willingdon but also of the Siffleur Valley and Clearwater Pass.
 Historically, the Siffleur valley was used by James Hector while searching for new railway routes for the trans-Canada railway and by British mountaineer, Norman Collie, while climbing and exploring in this region.
 The remote feel of this area is exaggerated by the potential for wildlife sightings which could include bears, wolves, or caribou.

 Day 1: We will meet at the Yamnuska office at 6 am, which will allow us to issue any required equipment and check our gear for the trip before driving to the Mosquito Creek trailhead where the trip begins.
 After about 6 km of walking in the valley, we leave the trail to ascend to Quartzite Col and our first view of Mt Willingdon.
 A steep descent into the head of the Siffleur Valley leads to rolling open meadows and one of the Canadian Rockies’ most beautiful areas.
 From here we will continue towards the Devon Lakes where we will set up camp for the night looking up at the next day’s objective.
 (6-8 hours from the road)

 Day 2: Summit day!
 An early start and a beautiful hike towards Devon Lake and Mt Willingdon.
-Although not technically difficult there is some exposure and short cliff band to climb through on route to the summit via the West Ridge.
+Although not technically difficult there is some exposure and a short cliff band to climb through on route to the summit via the West Ridge.
 We will be rewarded by views across an impressive icefield towards Clearwater Mountain and if conditions permit we may have the opportunity to traverse the 2 other summits of Mt Willingdon which are just short of 11000 feet.
 From camp, there is an elevation gain of approximately 1070m.

 Day 3: We’ll break camp and retrace our steps through Clearwater Pass, the Siffleur Valley, and Quartzite Col to return to the trailhead.

 Guides & Group Size